Fried Squash

 - Use a shallow pan of oil instead of filling it to the top. ¼ inch of oil will usually be enough at first, but you might need to add more later as you fry each batch.

 - Each squash produces enough rounds for one skillet.
-Plan on frying a batch for each squash you slice.
+Plan on frying a small batch for each squash you slice.

 - Use oils with a high smoking point to avoid harmful compounds.